AntoineSavage/pizzascript/README.md

 ## Symbols and identifiers

 Symbols have a close relationship with identifiers.
-An identifier is a symbol, but without any leading quote (`'`) characters
+An identifier is a symbol, but without any leading quote.
+In other words, a symbol is a quoted identifier

 An identifier is just a name representing a previously defined value.
 In particular, an identifier is **not** a literal of any kind.
 For example, in the following:
 ```